jaal2001/node-red-contrib-influxdb/README.md

     ];
     return msg;

+> Note: The usage for InfluxDB v3.0 is similar to the InfluxDB v2.0 shown above.

 ### Catching Failed Reads and Writes

 Errors in reads and writes can be caught using the node-red `catch` node as usual.
 Standard error information is availlable in the default `msg.error` field; additional information about the underlying error is in the `msg.influx_error` field.
-Currently, this includes the HTTP status code returned from the influxdb server.
+Currently, this includes the HTTP status code returned from the InfluxDB server.
 The `influx-read` node will always throw a `503`, whereas the write nodes will include other status codes as detailed in the
 [Influx API documentation](https://docs.influxdata.com/influxdb/v1.8/tools/api/#status-codes-and-responses-2).